 In Appalachian speech, "whileago" means "a while ago" - referring to something that happened recently.
 The words run together in casual mountain talk until they sound like one.

-other spellings: awhileago, whileago, a while ago, while ago, and whilago (dialect spelling)
+variations: awhileago, whileago, a while ago, while ago, whilago (dialect spelling)

 ★ "Whileago" is looser than a specific time.
 It just means "recently" - whether that’s five minutes ago or a few hours ago. ★